trizen/obbrowser/README.md

 ### Set-up:

-* To use this script with Openbox, insert the following line in your "menu.xml" file:
+* To use this script with Openbox, insert the following line in your `menu.xml` file:

         <menu id="obbrowser" label="Disk" execute="obbrowser"/>

-* If you're using it with "obmenu-generator", insert the following line in your "schema.pl" file:
+* If you're using it with `obmenu-generator`, insert the following line in your `schema.pl` file:

         {pipe => ["obbrowser", "Disk", "drive-harddisk"]},